 User.create(params[:user])

-Problem is, this was easy to forget.
+The problem this introduced was that it was easy to forget.
 And so you find yourself in a world where an attacker just has to send in the right POST request to cause this to happen:

 User.create({admin: true, ...})